 A 10kW system in its thirteenth year of operation of a 15-year operational life is comprised of 4 strings of panels.
 The PV system when fully operational is saving the customer $2000/year.
 A fault resulting in the disconnection of a single string and the result is a 25% drop in yield.
 It is determined that to reconnect this string, the labour and equipment cost will be $1200.
 The internal rate of return from performing this O&M activity is -11%.
-Assuming the customers hurdle rate is 10-12%, the O&M activity may not go forward and instead the customer may wait to make a new investment at the end of the 15 year term.
+If the customers hurdle rate is 10-12%, the O&M activity may not go forward.
+The customer may wait to make a new investment at the end of the 15 year term.
 Alternatively, it may be in the customers interest to forgo the last two years of cash flow from the existing system (which is at 75% operating capacity) and instead make a whole new system investment at that time.

 Figure 4: Financial impacts of faults and repair options

 Of course, if the O&M activity identified is a security, compliance or safety risk, the O&M activity should be performed regardless of the financial analysis.

 It is important that the terms of the solar system operation and maintenance service are defined in an agreement or contract.
 The contract may be with the installation company and this contract may simply extend performance guarantees and system warranties by overlaying O&M activities and associated fees.
 Alternatively, a customer may choose to partner with a 3rd party O&M provider.
 In which case, the contract must define responsibilities and interfaces with other contracts, warranties and guarantees.
 When answering the question: what should a C&I customer expect from the O&M service, it should all be laid out in the contract and it should be clear that it is serving the customers interest.

 GSES has released an Operation and Maintenance of PV Systems professional short online course.
 If completed prior to 26th March 2022, Clean Energy Council (CEC) accredited designers/installers will be eligible for 15 CPD points.
 Get in touch at +612 9024 5312 if you would like to learn more about our professional short courses.